csc-training/high-level-gpu-programming/docs/02-execution-model.md

 </div>
 - the work-items are divided in groups of fixed size.
 - size limited by hardware, 1024 for some GPUS or 8912 for some CPUs.
-- each work-group is assign to a CU and it can not be split.
+- each work-group is assign to a Compute Unite (2) and it can not be split.
 - synchronization and data exchange is possible inside a group.